 The VERSITRON VersiVision High Definition Fiber Optic Video Transmitters & Receivers support 1, 2, or 4-channels of 8-bit digitally encoded HD-CVI, AHD, or HD-TVI video.
 The video + data versions also support 1-channel of bi-directional data over one multimode or singlemode optical fiber.
 The optimized modules are compatible with 1280H/25F, 1280H/30F, 1280H/50F, and 1280H/60F to ensure the highest performance for the most demanding applications.
-These devices are directly compatible with NTSC, PAL, and SECAM camera systems.

 As part of our VersiVision series of products, we also offer fiber optic video transmitters and receivers for converting devices with HD-SDI and HDMI interfaces.